 Not every viewer is going to be ready to convert, so it’s important to track lower-commitment engagements like clicks as well.
-When people click, it’s an indicator that your content was interesting to them.
+When people click, it’s an indicator that your content is interesting to them.
 This helps you decide which topics or formats to explore in the future.

 When you pair this metric with conversions, you can dig even deeper into strategic insights.

 If a video that you distribute via email has a strong CTR but the landing page has low conversion rates, that gives you an idea of where to focus your efforts.
 Either the landing page copy needs to be tweaked or there’s a disconnect between the video content and the conversion you’re hoping they make.

 Engagement and Watch Time

 Both of these behavioral metrics may not be as directly traceable to results in the way that conversions and click-through rates are, but they’re valuable to track nonetheless.
 Especially when it comes to videos that are for brand-building purposes.

 Engagement metrics include shares, comments, saves, and reactions.
 Many of these video metrics are trackable on social media channels and YouTube.
 For watch time, you should look at both total watch time (i.e. 5m 30s) and watch percentage (i.e. 60% video completion).

 All of these results help you understand what gets your audience jazzed up.
 These metrics leave wonderful clues about videos you should explore in the future or ideas for lead generators that you need to create as a follow-up to get them to take that next step.